 The 2015 Toyota 4Runner is ranked:

-The 2015 Toyota 4Runner's dashboard has a basic, tough look that appeals to some reviewers and turns off others who find the cabin materials are of poor quality.
+Some reviewers appreciate the 2015 Toyota 4Runner's plain, tough-looking dashboard, while others assert that the cabin materials are of poor quality.
 Several critics wish the second-row seats were mounted higher, and a few test drivers say the front seats could be more accommodating.
 The optional third row is spacious enough for children, critics say, but adults will find it to be too cramped.
 Compared with two-row SUVs, the 4Runner offers a good amount of cargo space, though a number of three-row competitors offer more overall.
 Standard features include a rearview camera, a USB port, Bluetooth and Toyota's Entune infotainment system with a 6.1-inch touch screen.
 A 15-speaker JBL audio system, dual-zone automatic climate control and navigation are optional.
 Several critics comment that Entune has a confusing menu structure and is slow to respond to commands.

 - "Softer crossover SUVs with adventurous sounding names like Ford Explorer, Chevrolet Traverse and Dodge Durango may offer advanced 4-wheel-drive (4WD) systems, but they are not designed to roll over boulders, logs or other immovable objects the way a 4Runner can.
 Its poor fuel economy and a somewhat truck-like ride aside, Toyota's rugged 4Runner SUV can rival its crossover competitors for on-road performance. …" -- Kelley Blue Book